voteagora/oodao/protocol.md

    - Members vote (`SIMPLE_VOTE` or `ADVANCED_VOTE`).
    - Results tallied offchain (or onchain with resolver logic).

-4. **Undo**
+4. **Delete**
-   - If a proposal was created fraudulently, an authorized actor can issue `UNDO` on its UID.
+   - If a proposal was created fraudulently, an authorized actor can issue `DELETE` on its UID.